 Hungarian: Europe's most atypical

-Hungarian is the most difficult European language to learn, because its vocabulary is completely unrelated to Indo-European languages.
-It is a Latin language, but has 35 verb endings, compared with 6 in French.
-Its 42-letter alphabet includes 12 vowels.
-Word order is flexible, and many terms have to be created from other words to make sense - no easy task for a French speaker!
+Hungarian is one of the most difficult European languages to learn, as its vocabulary and grammar bear no relation to Indo-European languages.
+It is not a Latin language, but a Finno-Ugric language belonging to the Uralic family.
+It is, however, highly complex, with 35 verbal endings, compared with only 6 in French.
+Its alphabet, based on the Latin alphabet, comprises 42 letters, including 14 vowels.
+Word order is flexible, and many terms are formed by the addition of suffixes, which can be confusing for a French speaker.

 Try your hand at pronunciation, with words as basic as "üdvözöljük!" ("welcome!"), "köszönöm" ("thank you") and "egészségedre! ("cheers!").